mattkimber/openttd_villages_is_villages/readme.txt

 == Large Maps ==

-If you have more than about 1000 towns or 500 industries on your map, it can take a few months of game time for growth statistics to be updated - meaning towns may grow and industries open when they shouldn't, or towns may be unable to grow when they should be able to.
-Increasing the number of opcodes available to AIs and game scripts can help with this.
+If you have more than about 1000 towns on your map, it can take a few months of game time for growth statistics to be updated - meaning towns may grow when they shouldn't, or be unable to grow when they should be able to.

+You can reduce the amount of time each town takes to process by setting the required mail and/or passenger percentages to 0 - although the calculation is not expensive, needing to change the town texts to display the shortfalls is.

+In addition, then setting "Show growth statistics in town window" will provide a useful speed increase, particularly on the first run through towns after a game is started or loaded.

+Note that industry processing does not take a long time even if there are a huge number of them on the map.